mahnkong/byteman-junit-rules/README.md

 This annotation can be applied to classes and methods and specifies the rules to be loaded into the byteman agent before executing the test.
 Currently there exist 2 options to the annotation:

 * filepath: mandatory, specifies where to find the rule file (can be relative to the project directory)
-* verbose: optional, if active all byteman gets executed in verbose mode

 Rules configured on class level are loaded before **each** test and unloaded afterwards.
 Rules configured on method level are loaded only before the test they are annotated to and unloaded after test execution.
 If the test class and the test method are both annotated with BytemanRuleFile, first the class rules are loaded and afterwards the method rules.
 Then again the test gets executed and afterwards the method rules are unloaded before the class rules.